DiseaseTranscriptomicsLab/betAS/README.md

 1. Download the latest stable version of the repository from this link and unzip the files.
 2. Open R Studio and run the script located at `R/betAS.R`.
 This action will launch the Shiny app.
 3. If you wish to make changes, you can adapt the content of this script.
-For instance, the default input file size in `betAS` is configured to 100Mb.
+For instance, the default input file size is configured to 100Mb.
 You have the flexibility to modify this value by adjusting the `shiny.maxRequestSize` parameter.

 ## Workflow